MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 1. Open a web browser and go to the management console at `http://<adminVM_public_IP>:9990`, login with username `jbossadmin` and password `Secret123456`.

-2. From the Deployments tab of the JBoss EAP management console, deployments can be viewed and managed by:
+2. From the Deployments tab of the Red Hat JBoss EAP management console, deployments can be viewed and managed by:
     * Content Repository
         All managed and unmanaged deployments are listed in the **Content Repository** section.
 Deployments can be added and deployed to server groups here.
     * Server Groups